Skip to main content

 + UUID workoutId = UUID.fromString("7bfc6a15-5521-612f-b9a4-e274dd7afae9");

-If you're using webhooks, consider updating to v2 webhook model version:
+If you're using webhooks, you will need to update to the v2 webhook model version:

 1. Test first: Set up a separate webhook URL with v2 model version